scikit-learn/blog/_posts/2024-08-06-czi-eoss6-announcement.md

 visual figures for communicating such results.
 However, these displays are still in their early development stages and do not leverage all available statistical analysis tools (i.e., cross-validation) from `scikit-learn`.
-Thus, we aim to expand these displays to use the right statistical tools and thus promote the adoption of best practices when reporting results.
+Thus, we aim to expand these displays, using the right statistical tools and thus promote the adoption of best practices when reporting results.
 Additionally, we also intend to create new displays that are considered as "standards" during such analyses.

 In the domain of model inspection, we aim to address several areas: (i) model inspection during training, (ii) enhancing user experience through interactive inspection, and (iii) model explainability.
-First, during the training of a pipeline, researchers are interested in monitoring the internal characteristics of the model and it is a not yet addressed long-standing issue in `scikit-learn`.
+First, during the training of a pipeline, researchers are interested in monitoring the internal characteristics of the model, which is a not yet addressed long-standing issue in `scikit-learn`.
 We want to build upon some initial work by implementing a "callback" framework that allows users to track these internal parameters.
 Next, researchers commonly use interactive tools such as Jupyter Notebook to